 Get tested for coronavirus at our college urgent care clinic

-At University Urgent Care, our board-certified doctors offer COVID testing for those experiencing coronavirus symptoms.
+At University Urgent Care, our ER doctors offer COVID testing for those experiencing coronavirus symptoms.
 We work hard to ensure our facility is always clean, and we follow all CDC guidelines closely.
 We are conveniently located in Fort Worth, TX, and we serve the Frisco Heights, Tanglewood, Paschal, and TCU neighborhoods.